IEDB/MIAMM/index.md

 ### Minimal Information about MHC Multimers (MIAMM) components and how they are standardized.

 **Table 5.
-Minimal Information about MHC Multimer (MIAM) components and how they are standardized.**
+Minimal Information about MHC Multimer (MIAMM) components and how they are standardized.**

 | Component | Standardization method | Example | Standardized name |
 | --------- | ---------------------- | ------- | ----------------- |